The Best San Diego Museums

 Whether you’re planning a trip to San Diego or have been residing there for years, there’s no shortage of museums to visit in the bustling city.
 The weather is always beautiful, but sometimes having a day indoors can make some great, lasting memories.

 With over sixty exhibits, this historic aircraft carrier also houses twenty-seven restored aircraft.
-The USS Midway, named after the Battle of Midway in 1942, was constructed only 17 months.
+The USS Midway, named after the Battle of Midway in 1942, was constructed only for 17 months.
 While it didn’t see World War II’s action, its armored flight decks give visitors an at-sea experience without having to leave port.

 The USS Midway Museum also offers virtual tours so that you can learn about this military history from anywhere.
 They also offer self-guided audio tours.